Kong/docs.konghq.com/app/docs/0.3.2/proxy-layer-reference.md

 # Proxy Layer Reference

 As you might already know, Kong uses two ports to communicate.
-By default, they are:
+By default they are:

 `:8001` - The one on which the [Admin API][API] listens.

 `:8000` - Where Kong listens for incoming requests to proxy to your upstream services.
-This is the port that interests us here.
-Here is a typical request workflow on this port:
+This is the port that interests us; here is a typical request workflow on this port:

 <br />